 The sooner you sell your rehabbed property, the better.
 Therefore, plan to do a lot of marketing regularly to get the most eyeballs possible on your property!

 Planning to rehab a property?
-These are 6 things to consider when executing an investment property rehab in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area to ensure you stay on track and increase the likelihood of success.
+These are 6 things to consider when executing an investment property rehab in North Carolina & New Jersey to ensure you stay on track and increase the likelihood of success.